Harrisburg High School ASL Program

 • Lincoln Memorial

 End the evening standing before the 19-foot marble statue of Abraham Lincoln, lit against the night sky.
-Read the inscriptions of the Gettysburg Address carved into the walls.
-This is where Martin Luther King Jr. delivered "I Have a Dream" - and the spot where your students' DC experience truly begins.
+This is where Martin Luther King Jr. delivered his most famous speech, and the spot where your students' DC experience truly begins.

 U.S. Capitol Building